DigitalArcPlatform/documentation/docs/duringEvent/checkin/checkin.md

 ![]({{site.url}}{{site.baseurl}}/assets/images/duringEvent/checkin/checkin1.png)

 - Quickly verify that the contributor's name and title(s) of the object(s) matches the information in the "Verified Sign-In" tab.
 	- Verify that an Object ID has already been created.
 The ID structure should be based on the date of the event and a sequential number (i.e. YYYY-MM-DD_nnnn).
 	- Locate the corresponding Object IDs on the [sticker sheets]. **Each contributor will be assigned two identical Object ID stickers for each object.**
 - Verify the consent level in the "Assign ID" tab.
 	- **If they would like to make a change to consent, do so in the "Assign ID" tab.** The "Verified Sign-In" tab should be a record of *original* consent, and the "Assign ID" tab should always be the final reference for permissions.
 - Let the contributor know that they will have a chance to change their consent at check-out.
 - Modify the Object ID stickers to reflect verified consent:
 	- Full Participation: Leave the stickers alone; tell them you will edit their audio for clarity.
 	- No audio, full participation: **"NA"** on the stickers; tell them you will record them, but put only the transcript online.
 	- Anonymous, full participation: **"ANON"** on the stickers; tell them you will keep their contanct information for sending them digital copies of their contributions, but will **NOT** include their information in the digital archive.
 	- Private, full participation: **"PRIV"** on the stickers; tell them you will not publish anything that is provided, but will keep their contact information for sending digital copies of their contributions.

+{:style="counter-reset:none"}
 1. Write the first name of the participant and the title of the object (if they have more than one) for each identifier sticker.
 	- Below the consent note in the bottom-right, copy the first name and title given by the contributor in the spreadsheet.
 1. If they are contributing an Oral History, select an audio recorder for the contributor.